Annotation-guided Protein Design with Multi-Level Domain Alignment: Introduction

 To fill these gaps, in this paper, we introduce a novel framework, \textbf{P}rotein-\textbf{A}nnotation \textbf{A}lignment \textbf{G}eneration(\method), that enables annotation-guided protein design by aligning protein sequences with their textual annotations.
 Specifically, we first consider both property and domain annotations in proteins and design a multi-level alignment module to align the representations of sequences and annotations extracted from the existing encoders in both global and local level.
 For the generation task, {\method} utilizes an autoregressive decoder to generate protein sequences guided by the aligned representation of textual annotations.
 Additionally, {\method} employs an end-to-end training pipeline that joint training of alignment and generation tasks without freezing the parameters in sequence and text encoders.
 This joint training enhances the understanding of the complex and flexible annotation condition, resulting in improved guided generation.
 Figure~\ref{fig:intro_overview} demonstrates an example of annotation-guided generation.

-In experiments, we first investigate the quality of protein representations from {\method} by seven predictive downstream tasks. {\method} surpasses state-of-the-art benchmarks with an average relative improvement of 1.5\%.
+In experiments, we first investigate the quality of protein representations from {\method} by seven predictive downstream tasks. {\method} surpasses state-of-the-art baseline with an average relative improvement of 1.5\%.
 Subsequently, three protein generation tasks are conducted to assess the capabilities of {\method}.
 In the case of unconditional generation, {\method} produces sequences exhibiting the highest degree of novelty while maintaining the distribution of natural proteins.
-For the two conditional protein design tasks, {\method} demonstrates a nearly threefold increase in generation success rate (24.7\% vs 4.7\% in zinc finger, and 54.3\% vs 8.7\% in the immunoglobulin domain)\footnote{This is the success rate with quality threshold $e=1$, i.e., $\text{SR}_{1}$.} in comparison to the existing model.
+For the two conditional protein design tasks, {\method} demonstrates a nearly threefold increase in generation success rate (24.7\% vs 4.7\% in zinc finger, and 54.3\% vs 22.0\% in the immunoglobulin domain)\footnote{This is the success rate with quality threshold $e=1$, i.e., $\text{SR}_{1}$.} in comparison to the existing model.
+Our contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item We propose the first annotation-guided protein design paradigm, integrating local and global annotation information.
+Our proposed framework {\method} is the first approach that can generate proteins containing specific domains, guided by their corresponding annotations with high success rate. \item {\method} features a multi-level alignment module for handling annotation and protein data alignment at various granularities.
+Joint training of alignment and generation tasks allows the model to produce improved protein representations, consequently boosting performance in predictive and generative tasks.